hhoeflin/old_homepage/index.md

 statistical analysis of experiments in early non-clinical research with microarray, NGS and other biomarker data.

-More recently I have been the leader of a small team of machine learners working on applications in cheminformatics as well deep learning on histopathology images.
+More recently I have been the leader of a team of machine learners working on applications in cheminformatics as well deep learning on histopathology images.